dcunited001/dcunited001.github.io/_drafts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 of your mind.
 Some anxieties are basically your mind overexerting itself on minor details.
 This can be emotionally exhausting, but it can also deplete your brain's chemical energy and the nutrients it needs to function.
+Just like a computer with malware, a mind infested with negativity or one that constantly reacts to situations with negative thoughts wastes it's resources and runs slower.
+If this gets bad enough, it can lead to a runaway effect and mental illness can manifest, like schizophrenia or schizoid personality disorder.

+... finish this by describing a bit more of the zen

 If you find yourself with thoughts like this, meditative activities can be a boon for untangling the negativity in your mind.
 A mind that is calm and focused on just the right aspects of a situation works best.
-But in order to develop

-the mind is peculiar and there are definitely hacks
+### Desire/Willpower

+- understanding the desires/goals of others
+  - and your own

+The brain and mind are peculiar.
+They are kind of like biological computers, but I don't believe we are just chemical robots trapped in meatspace.
+Yet because our minds are computers, they operate using programs, though the API isn't quite as direct as Twitter's.
+The interface here is far more complicated.

+Programs in the human mind are more like convolutions on memory, experience and behavior, combined with short and long-term optimization for goals.
+These include conscious, subconscious and completely unconscious desires or objectives.
+Behind nearly every person's behavior is a motivational force seeking some kind of equilibrium with those goals and desires.
+For some of us, we have become well aware of what we want out of life, but many of us succumb to hedonistic desires.
+For a few of us, those desires are constantly in flux, based on our current emotional state and recent sensory experience.

+It's best to decide on your goals and stick to them, otherwise, you'll find yourself as the starving donkey stuck between two bales of hay, always headed to a new goal, but never quite getting there.
+It's better not to have a particular tendency for a desire than to have developed a fortitude against that tendency.
+However, that willpower and fortitude to resist desire generally is indispensible.
+And generally, because those things we need to do, but don't want to do are so important to anyone's long-term success in life, then developing a strong capacity here is one of the most important things you can do.

+...

+developing a strong
+motivation to do what you need to do, but what you don't want to do

+### Keep your eye on the ball

+- should this be it's own section
+- one of the biggest tactics you'll have used against you is to distract you from your goals

+### Neurological Hacks

 - analytical mind vs emotional mind
   - the two seem to inhibit each other
 - exhaustion of specific circuits